brahim-o-tech/dr-automation/README.md

 ## Overview

 In DR environments without L2 network extension (no stretched VLAN between sites), VMs recovered at the DR site need to be re-IPed to match the DR network plan.
 This toolkit automates that process for isolated bubble DR exercises.

-**The architecture:**

 | | Production site | DR site — Isolated bubble |
 |---|---|---|